Free Printable: Low Carb & Keto Food List

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for this almond flour waffle recipe, what each one does, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my almond flour waffle recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 - Egg – An essential ingredient for making these low carb waffles fluffy… and we’re only using ONE, so they won’t be eggy.
 Unfortunately, egg substitutes won’t work here, because we’re separating the white from the yolk and whipping the white to help with lift and airy texture.